Fires need three things to burn: heat, fuel, and oxygen.

 - A camping tent: Some shelters may become full quickly during a mass evacuation.
 Other shelters might not accept your pets.
 Make sure to have a backup shelter, such as a tent, to protect you from the elements.

-- Electronics: This includes but is not limited to laptops, tablets, cell phones, etc.
+- Electronics: This includes but is not limited to personal computers, tablets, cell phones, etc.

 - Chargers: You should carry a backup charger for each of your devices to keep them working and stay in touch with loved ones.

-- Important documents in a sealed waterproof container: Important documents that get burned in a fire are no good.
+- Copies of important documents in a sealed waterproof container: Important documents that get burned in a fire are no good.
 Most fire-safes do not resist the intense heat of wildfires long enough to survive or keep your valuables intact.
 Make sure to take your documents folder with you during your evacuation.

 - Additional supplies to cover the basic needs of those under your care, including babies, children, elderly, disabled, and pets.
 Remember special dietary needs, pet food + extra water, and enough prescription medications to last a minimum of 7 days, etc.